isomerpages/nlb-eyeonasia/_china-know-selected/shandong-a-profile.md

 #### **Qingdao**

 Qingdao is Shandong’s economic centre.
 In 2018, it had a population of 9.5 million.
-Its GDP in 2019 was RMB 1,174.1 billion.[^12] It was also the fifth largest container port in China in terms of throughput and home to well-known Chinese brands such as Tsingtao Beer and Haier.[^13] Many foreign companies operate there, including ANZ Bank, HSBC, and and Yamaguchi Bank Ltd, to name a few.[^14] Its main industries include logistics, shipbuilding and marine technology, ICT, water management, healthcare, wealth management, tourism, and fishery.[^15]
+Its GDP in 2019 was RMB 1,174.1 billion.[^12] It was also the fifth largest container port in China in terms of throughput and home to well-known Chinese brands such as Tsingtao Beer and Haier.[^13] Many foreign companies operate there, including ANZ Bank, HSBC, and and Yamaguchi Bank Ltd, to name a few.[^14] Its main industries include logistics, shipbuilding and marine technology, ICT, water management, healthcare, wealth management, tourism, and fishery.

 #### **Weifang**